mindstation/DE2_115_Genesis/README.md

 Load output_files/DE2_115_Genesis.sof to the board.
 ROM image will be copied automatically from Flash to SDRAM, while LEDR0 is glowing.

-ROM size will be taken from the ROM header.
+ROM size will be taken by the ROM header.
 Only exception is Super Street Fighter 2 New Challengers.
 SSF2 NC has hardcoded 5 MB size in the core.

 ## Keys